SteveDunn/steve-dunn-blog/posts/2009/03/03/programs-that-launch-or-should-launch-visual-studio.md

 ---
-title: 'Programs that launch (or should launch) Visual Studio'
+title: Programs that launch (or should launch) Visual Studio
 date: '2009-03-03T12:34:00+00:00'
 status: publish